cos316/assignment6-starter-code/README.md

 func NewCapabilityManager() *CapabilityManager

 /*
- * A root capability bootstraps a user's permissions.
+ * A root capability sets up a user's initial permissions.
 Given a unique username and
  * two slices of pointers to objects, cm.SetRootCapability(username, readSet, writeSet)
  * associates a root capability with the username.
 The root capability is expected to allow
  * reading and writing all objects in readSet and writeSet, respectively.
 For instance,